mel-oezkan/scipy_final/README.md

 #### Task 1
 A function to scrap all the items given a search query.
 E.g. the user wants alle entries from page 1 to 10 containing male t-shirts.

-- [X] Reding of the config file and creating the respective url
 - [X] Iterating trough the pages
     - [X] Handling min and max amount of articles to read
     - [X] Implementing a stop criterion
     - [X] Fail case.
 What happens if there is no next page?
 - [ ] Complete the category and size ids

 #### Task 2
-Given an username find all information about that person.
-Check the reviews, save links to all listed items and check for the amount of likes and overall prices.

-- [ ] Find url for users
-    - [ ] Search for the user since url needs the id of user
+- [ ] Add another function to scrap the images from the articles
+- [ ] Needs a error handler
+    - Page can be already deleted such that reading images will result in error

+#### Task 3
+- [X] Reding of the config file and creating the respective url
-- [ ] Find usefull tags or X-paths to the reviews
+- [ ] Handling of the sub catrogires
+    - "Ripped Jeans" -> "Clothing"
+    - "Manschenttenknöpfe" -> "Schmuck"
-- [ ] Loop over multiple pages is given
+- [ ] Creating mappings from "Manschenttenknöpfe" to clothing sizes

 ### VISUALIZATION
 - [ ] Plotting the different attributes according to clothing type